 Working alongside employees of different religions provides natural opportunities for employees to understand one another’s perspectives and faiths.

 “The more people we can employ, that equates to more possibilities for relational impact,” he said.

-Ultimately, Steward said, the goal is for employees to fully embrace their God-given design.
-Whether or not their spirituality changes, he believes the business can have a marked impact on their lives.
+But ultimately, whether or not their spirituality changes, he believes the business can have a marked impact on his employees lives.